 Email FacebookTwitterMenu burgerClose thin

-2024 Capital Gains Tax Rates by State
+2025 Capital Gains Tax Rates by State

 Share

-An Overview of Capital Gains Taxes
+An Overview of Federal Capital Gains Taxes

-Capital gains vary depending on how long an investor had owned the asset before selling it.
+Capital gains vary depending on how long an investor has owned the asset before selling it.
 Long-term capital gains come from assets held for over a year.
 Short-term capital gains come from assets held for under a year.

-Based on filing status and taxable income, long-term capital gains for tax year 2023 and 2024 will be taxed at 0%, 15% and 20%.
 Short-term gains are taxed as ordinary income based on your personal income tax bracket.
 After federal capital gains taxes are reported through IRS Form 1040, state taxes may also be applicable.

 States That Don’t Tax Capital Gains

+Some states also have their own rules regarding how capital gains are taxed.
 The following states do not tax capital gains:

 • Alaska